 “Mmhm, I saw,” Roast agreed, happy to have a change of topic away from his wife, even if it was about her race.
 Species?
 He wasn’t sure.
 “One of the articles said a stallion accused his wife of coming home late from work and leaving for unexplained outings some nights.
 Sounds like an altogether different problem if you ask me.”

 “Yeah.”
 Silver dipped another ring in the sauce.
-“I’m not really sure how to feel about the idea of having a bunch of love eating creatures around, disguised as who knows what.
+“I’m not really sure how to feel about the idea of having a bunch of love eating creatures around.
+Especially ones who could be disguised as who knows what.
 Though I do wonder, like, where did they come from?
 Why did they attack?
 How long have they even been in Equestria?”

-“I have no idea,” Sketch started as he grabbed his first onion ring, “but I just wish they’d figure out a spell and squash the awful things.
+“I have no idea,” Sketch said as he grabbed his first onion ring, “but I wish they’d figure out a spell already and squash the awful things.
 It’s far too frightening having those things roaming out there.
 Who knows when they might come and snatch up you or your loved ones.”

 “I’m as much for stoppin’ foalnapping as any other pony,” Angle began, “but don’t cha think outright killin’ ‘em is going a little far?”